Tips for Spotting Fake Job Posts on Upwork: A Quick Guide

 Another type of Upwork scam is asking to purchase or rent your account.
 This is one of the ways scammers can temporarily avoid getting immediately flagged by the Trust & Safety team.
 They use real accounts from already verified freelancers to conduct their scams.
 When they finally get caught, it's your name and your account that get banned.

-Typically these scammers will reach out to you on a different platform like LinkedIn or Slack.
+Typically, these scammers reach out to you on a different platform, such as LinkedIn or Slack.
 They've likely been banned already from Upwork and can no longer make an account.
 A scammer will ask to buy your account outright or "rent" it by giving you a percentage of their earnings each month.

 They may claim they had a profitable freelancing career and then were "unjustly" banned, but by using your account, you can passively earn 10% or even more of their earnings.